gvwilson/sensibleadventures/nardica/nardica.md

 "That flash.
 It wasn't an EMP.
 It was some kind of machine hypnosis."
-He looked ridiculous with one hand up and the other clutching the third toolbox, but no one was laughing.

 "Shall we discuss this later, sirs?" the Marine sergeant said, her tone making it clear that she wasn't actually asking a question.

 Something chattered behind them.
-Sharp dots stitched across the concrete wall a few centimeters from Iffy's head.
+Sharp dots stitched across the concrete above their heads.
-Aunt Naggie threw herself on her niece.
 "Affin' hell!"
 Uncle Jack roared.
-"Keep movin'!"

-Needle fire crackled behind them again as two of the Marines turned and returned fire, their tech and training breaking up any pattern or rhythm in their shots.
+Needle guns crackled behind them again as two of the Marines turned and returned fire.
 "Go!"
 the sergeant ordered,
 shoving them one by one through the door at the end of the corridor.